c-blake/lc/README.md

 can copy-paste.
 The shell may not expand it uniquely, but `lc` has you covered with `lc -mauto` or just `lc -ma`.
 That automatically finds the smallest limit such that all displayed strings are unique, ensuring a unique shell expansion (up to other shell meta-characters in file names, anyway).
-There's a similar `-M` for symlink targets, but unfortunately the ones which tend to be long range over the whole FS namespace, not just one directory.
-So, -Mauto seems hard.
 An explicit figure of `lc -ma` playing out may help here:

   ![ss-ma.png](https://raw.githubusercontent.com/c-blake/lc/master/ss-ma.png)

 If you don't like my default "balanced" slice, you can adjust how much of the head and tail of a name are used to form `head*tail`.
 You can even create a style that sets those so you only have to type `-sm` on the command-line.
+There's a similar `-M` for symlink targets, but unfortunately the ones which tend to be longest also range over the whole FS namespace, not just one dir.
+So, `-Mauto` seems hard.

 In many little ways, `lc` tries hard to let you get the most out of terminal real estate, targeting max information per row, while staying within an easy